Women Against Violence Europe: Events

-IMKAAM and Women’s Aid Federation.
+IMKAAM and Women's Aid Federation.
 The Conference brought together around 360 participants, from 38 countries.

-2011 – The 13th Wave conference "Strengthening the Efforts to prevent Violence against Women and their Children in Europe and in the Mediterranean Region" was helt in Rome (Italy), on 11-13 October, in collaboration with DIRe, Donne in Rete contro la violenza.
+2011 – The 13th Wave conference "Strengthening the Efforts to prevent Violence against Women and their Children in Europe and in the Mediterranean Region" was held in Rome (Italy), on 11–13 October, in collaboration with DIRe, Donne in Rete contro la violenza.
 This conference gathered more than 400 participants were present for this event from 38 countries.

-2010 – The 12th Wave Conference "Europe United: Ending Violence Against Women – Towards Better Laws, Policies and Support Services", was helt in Warsaw, (Poland), on 14-16 October 2010, co-organized by the Centrum Praw Kobiet.
+2010 – The 12th Wave Conference "Europe United: Ending Violence Against Women – Towards Better Laws, Policies and Support Services", was held in Warsaw, (Poland), on 14–16 October 2010, co-organized by the Centrum Praw Kobiet.
 This conference gathered more than 300 participants from 24 countries.